About

 In 2011, local Queens residents living along the long-abandoned LIRR Rockaway Beach Branch came together to advocate for its transformation into a vibrant public park.
 This grassroots effort led to the creation of Friends of the QueensWay (FQW), a community-driven organization supported by hundreds of individuals and groups through petitions, fundraisers, cleanups, tours, and events.
 Their shared vision: to reimagine this 3.5-mile stretch as a thriving greenway for walkers, joggers, cyclists, and visitors from Queens and beyond.

 That same year, Friends of the QueensWay partnered with Trust for Public Land to engage the community, gather input, and develop a plan to transform these 47 acres into a green space that connects neighborhoods and drives economic and cultural growth.
-This corridor has remained unused since 1962, serving only as a hazardous, deteriorating dumping ground that runs through the heart of the neighborhood.
-With plans now in place, the QueensWay offers the opportunity to transform a forgotten space into a park that will connect hundreds of thousands of residents to better health, sustainable transportation, and climate resilience.
+Over the last 15 years, Friends of the QueensWay has become a 501c3 with an active steering committee of local resident and volunteers, has hosted 150+ engagement events, tours and informational sessions, and partnered with local civic groups, community organizations, elected officials to actualize the vision.
+With Phase 1 plans now going thrugh final design by NYCEDC and NYC Parks (as of April 2026), the QueensWay offers the opportunity to transform a forgotten space into a park that will connect hundreds of thousands of residents to better health, sustainable transportation, and climate resilience.

 QueensWay Video